-Integration doesn’t stop at the school gate either — each school makes a concerted effort to build wider communities which involve parents as well.
+Integration doesn’t stop at the school gate either — each school makes a concerted effort to build wider communities that involve parents as well.
 Dialogue sessions encourage parents to tell their family’s stories, often the first time they have done so to a mixed audience.
 It can be an empowering, moving experience.

 “All of a sudden, people are listening,” says Nadia, an Arab Israeli mother of two students featured in a Hand in Hand case study.
 “People are connecting over pain, over sadness.
 It doesn’t matter who, it doesn’t matter on what side.
 All of a sudden, we’re together.”